brandonchinn178/db_connector/database.md

 `DatabaseConnector.connect_mysql([host, username, password, port, database])`

-- Connects to a MySQL server, connecting to localhost on port 3306 by default, ptionally with the given username, password, or database.
+- Connects to a MySQL server, connecting to localhost on port 3306 by default, optionally with the given username, password, or database.

 `DatabaseConnector.connect_sqlite([database])`